 Is the CHESS-Board paid or otherwise financially compensated?

-No. Absolutely not.
+Absolutely not!
 We are a 501(c)(3) public charity highly accountable to various reporting agencies.
+Any member of the CHESS-Board who took possession of any financial or other assets belonging to the organization would be criminally prosecuted.
 We charge *just* enough to cover our required expenses such as “rent”, insurance, minimal administrative costs, and necessary supplies.
 In fact, two of the several reasons we don’t employ outside teachers are for the sake of minimizing membership dues and reducing related compliance costs and the workload on our volunteer treasurer who would otherwise be responsible for payroll accounting.